celes-dev/homebrew-celesos/README.md

-# homebrew-eosio
+# homebrew-celesos
-homebrew tap for EOSIO
+homebrew tap for CELESOS